 The site where innovation, collaboration and care will unite to impact our children’s future.

-The Johns Hopkins All Children’s Research and Education Building is home to our institutes, world-class scientists, innovative graduate medical education programs, cutting-edge Center for Medical Simulation and Innovative Education, and Florida’s only accredited pediatric biorepository.
+The Johns Hopkins All Children’s Research and Education Building is home to our institutes, grant-funded scientists, innovative graduate medical education programs, cutting-edge Center for Medical Simulation and Innovative Education, and Florida’s only accredited pediatric biorepository.

 - Heart Institute